 Read Preparing to Lead in a Project-Based World to learn how the roles for education and community leaders are being redefined accordingly, and how individuals and groups can prepare to lead in this increasingly project-based world.

 About one-third of American workers are now engaged in some kind of freelance, or project-based, work.
 Students are graduating into a working world that encourages short-term projects or “gigs” over full-time employment.
 And, for those who do work in full-time jobs, they often organize their work into projects, work collaboratively in teams and solve unique and pressing problems.

 We spent the last year exploring the following questions:

 - What implications does this shift in our economy have on young people and the ways we design our schools?
 How are we preparing students for a project-based world?

 - How can we align teacher preparation and professional learning so that it is modeled after the type of project-based learning environments we seek to create for students?
 How are we preparing teachers for a project-based world?

 - How can leaders across sectors foster learning environments that promote equity and access in preparation for a project-based world, with longevity and at scale?
 How are we preparing leaders for a project-based world?

 It’s a Project-Based World: A Year-Long Thought Leadership Campaign

-In this year-long campaign titled “It’s a Project-Based World,” Getting Smart is exploring the economic realities of a project-based world as part of the equity movement to ensure all students are prepared for college, career and citizenship.
-The purpose of this project is to promote equity and access to deeper learning outcomes for all students.
-We are cultivating a blog series exploring topics around the preparation of students, teachers and leaders for a project-based world.
+In this year-long campaign titled “It’s a Project-Based World,” Getting Smart explored the economic realities of a project-based world as part of the equity movement to ensure all students are prepared for college, career and citizenship.
+The projects purpose: to promote equity and access to deeper learning outcomes for all students.
+We cultivated a blog series exploring topics around the preparation of students, teachers and leaders for a project-based world.
 In addition to the blog series, the campaign includes podcast interviews, publications, infographics and speaking engagements.

 Preparing Teachers for a Project-Based World